colomboluke/bracket-maker/src/Brainstorm.md

   - [x] Don't let users click on Matchups with no Teams inside them
   - [x] Show winner and score on PlayableBracket (show green check?)
   - [x] Ensure quality check before starting bracket
-  - [ ] CODE AUDIT: go through every file and refactor/clean up code as much as possible
+  - [x] CODE AUDIT: go through every file and refactor/clean up code as much as possible
-    - [ ] Make Match, Team, Bracket classes (if appropriate)
+    - [x] Make Match, Team, Bracket classes (if appropriate)
+  - [ ] Reset button in SetupPage with an "are you sure" step
-  - [ ] Track votes so that clicking on a VotingScreen remembers the votes
+  - [x] Track votes so that clicking on a VotingScreen remembers the votes
   - [ ] Have an animation/display for the winner
   - [ ] USER TESTING!
   - [ ] Display final completed bracket, let users print/save